-- 1024.1 Players are to only call the lines on their own side of the court - 1024.2 Calls are to be immediate and assertive with no help from the spectators - 1024.3 If a player has a doubt, the request for an umpire or line judge is through the designated coach in-between games - 1024.4 Umpires and line judges are to be organized by other neutral coaches/managers within that pool or playoff group
+- 1024.1 Players are to only call the lines on their own side of the court - 1024.2 Calls are to be immediate and assertive with no help from the spectators - 1024.3 If a player has a doubt, the request for an umpire or line judge is through the designated coach in-between games - 1024.4 Umpires and line judges are to be organized by other neutral coaches/managers within that pool or playoff group - 1024.5 Spectators must behave in a manner that does not interfere with any communication by officials and players on the court.

-- 1025.1.1 All players must play in their designated position for the completion of the tie - 1025.1.2 If a team does not have a minimum of ten (10) players listed at the time of the "Line Up" submission, the school will default the matches the missing players would have played - 1025.1.3 A different set of players may be used on next and subsequent ties - 1025.1.4 After six (6) matches have been won/lost, the designated coach can change their line up with the knowledge of the other coach and the draw desk with no penalty.

-- 1025.2.1 Each of the 9 BCSS Zones will receive 1 automatic berth.
+- 1025.1 EVENTS - 1025.1.1 All players must play in their designated position for the completion of the tie - 1025.1.2 If a team does not have a minimum of ten (10) players listed at the time of the "Line Up" submission, the school will default the matches the missing players would have played - 1025.1.3 A different set of players may be used on next and subsequent ties - 1025.1.4 After six (6) matches have been won/lost, the designated coach can change their line up with the knowledge of the other coach and the draw desk with no penalty. - 1025.2 BERTHING - 1025.2.1 Each of the 9 BCSS Zones will receive 1 automatic berth.
 The remaining at-large berths will be allocated based on a 16:1 participation ratio determined by the number of registered teams in the zone.
 A zone will receive one (1) additional berth, for every 16 teams (each requiring a full ten-athlete team composition) actively competing in interschool competition.
 At the conclusion of this process, if there are remaining at-large berths unassigned, they will be awarded based on historical zone strength.
-This will be assessed by using the historical results of the last 5 provincial championships, using the results of each zone's top two teams. - 1025.2.2 If a zone is unable to fill their berths, the berth will be awarded as an at-large berth based on historical zone strength.
+This will be assessed by using the historical results of the last 5 provincial championships, using the results of each zone's top two teams.

+1025.2.2 If a zone is unable to fill their berths, the berth will be awarded as an at-large berth based on historical zone strength.
 This formula will be calculated using the average Provincial Championship result for each zone